 Empirical evidence relied upon by these scholars belongs mainly to the pre-World War II period.
 This evidence is put foreword both to support and oppose the distribution of capabilities (bipolarity and multipolarity) as the sources of international stability in K. Waltz's terms.
-The debate was heated in particular after the Cold War and was triggered by John Mearsheimer's famous article Back to the Future.
+The debate was heated in particular after the Cold War and was triggered by John Mearsheimer's famous article Back to the Future9.

 Scholarly works examine various means and institutions designed for power management in international politics.
 They are ranked and classified, according to their order of importance in different ways.
-They mostly relate to the following concepts: balance of power, hegemony, collective security, world government, peacekeeping and peacemaking, war, international law and diplomacy.
-Among these means and institutions, the balance of power takes the most prominent place in scholarly analysis as well as in interstate relations.
-This is the reason why we devote our attention to the balance of power only, leaving aside the rest of the instruments and institutions.
+They mostly relate to the following concepts: balance of power, hegemony, collective security, world government, peacekeeping and peacemaking, war, international law and diplomacy.10 Among these means and institutions, the balance of supra fn 6, pp.180-182.